-The nitrogen source reductions are based on the estimated current nitrogen loading to groundwater in the concentration.
-Table 4 lists the measured nitrate (as nitrogen) loads at the spring vent compared with the TMDL nitrate target concentration of 0.35 mg/L. The difference between the spring vent loading and the TMDL loading target is the required percent reduction to meet the TMDL.
+The nitrogen source reductions are based on the estimated current nitrogen loading to groundwater in the NSILT, the measured nitrate concentrations and flows at the vent, and the TMDL target nitrate concentration.
+Table 4 lists the measured nitrate (as nitrogen) loads at the spring vent compared with the TMDL nitrate target concentration of 0.28 mg/L. The difference between the spring vent loading and the TMDL loading target is the required percent reduction to meet the TMDL.
 The total required load reduction is allocated to sources and to entities based on existing loads.